umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 ## Include the Macros and Partials in Content and Templates

 Halfway there!
 Next, navigate to your Content section.
 Since we created Register and Login partials as macro partials, we can paste them into a Richtext Editor.
-Create a new page that is using this editor, give it a name (e.g. Login/Signup), and in any RTE or Grid layouts you have on the page, insert a Macro.
+Create a new page that is using this editor and give it a name such as Login/Signup.

 ![RTE macro](images/v8-06-RTE-Macro.png)